What is a "Co-op"?

 What salary can I expect?

 Salaries are determined by employers and vary from one company to another.
-The average co-op pay in Spring 2022 was $22/hr.
+The average co-op pay for the 2022-2023 academic year was $25/hr.

 I already work at an engineering firm.
 Can I get credit for it?